REtipster provides real estate guidance — not legal advice.

 It's interesting to me that when most people hear the phrase “real estate wholesaling”, they automatically default to wholesaling through assignments.

-Assigning contracts is one method for wholesaling real estate, but it's definitely not the only option for getting the job done.
+Assigning contracts is one method for wholesaling real estate, but it's definitely not the only way to get the job done.

 In reality, there are three major ways real estate wholesalers make deals happen: